A Remarkable Place to Die

 A Remarkable Place to Die is a New Zealand-Australian crime drama series created by Philly de Lacey and written by Lacey and John Banas.
-It follows Detective Anais Mallory (Chelsie Preston Crayford) on the homicide beat in Queenstown and as she also uncovers more about her sister's mysterious death.
+It follows Detective Anais Mallory (Chelsie Preston Crayford) on the homicide beat in Queenstown and as she seeks answers about the recent deaths of her father and sister.

 It was first broadcast in 2024 on TVNZ 1 in New Zealand and on the Nine Network in Australia.
 On 20 April 2025, the series was renewed for a second series.
+In November 2025, it was revealed that the second season will be expanded, with a 6-episode run.

-The first series was shown on German TV (ZDF) in 2025 with the title Queenstown Murders and the sub-title Zum Sterben schön (Drop-dead gorgeous), dubbed into German.
-On the ZDF website it was also available in the original English (with or without German sub-titles).
+The series debuted in 2025 on ZDF with the title Queenstown Murders: Zum Sterben schön, where it was dubbed in German.

+The first series was shown in the UK on U&Drama in 2025, as eight 1-hour episodes (including commercial breaks) and repeated in that format in September 2026.

 Plot summary

-Anais Mallory (Preston Crayford) leaves behind her high-flying career as a homicide detective in Sydney to return to her hometown of Queenstown in the South Island of New Zealand.
-She is reunited with her grief-stricken mother, Veronica (Gibney), following the mysterious road accident death of Anais' sister, Lynne.
-As Anais works through new cases with Detective Delaney (Whelan) as a local detective she also begins to unravel more of the mysteries surrounding her sister's death.
-She is also forced to confront her former fiancé, Luke (Terrier), now married to her former best friend, Maja (Evans).
+Anais Mallory leaves behind her high-flying career as a homicide detective in Sydney to return to her hometown of Queenstown in the South Island of New Zealand, where she is reunited with her grief-stricken mother, Veronica, following the mysterious road accident death of Anais' sister, Lynne.
+As Anais works on new cases with Detective Delaney as a local detective, she also investigates matters surrounding the recent deaths of her father and sister, which she suspects may involve her former fiancé, Luke, now married to her former best friend, Maja.